Daryknl/-Hybrid/README.md

 HybridCMS Aims to provide a easy to use content management on all major web servers and be compatible with most emulators.

 &amp;Hybrid will not support RP emulators at this time, this will be its own package.
 HybridRP!
-At sometime after both of them are stable they will be combined.
+At sometime after both of them are stable they will be combined togeather into one package.

 ## `Current Release: 0.0`
 ---